-Most of the core EU states have policies that are counter to what we’re trying to achieve here at Nomad Capitalist – namely, high taxes and equally high bureaucracy.
+The problem is that most of the core EU states have policies that are counter to what we’re trying to achieve here at Nomad Capitalist – namely, high taxes and equally high bureaucracy.
 Our clients want to live somewhere tax-friendly, with lower bureaucracy and more freedom.

-If you want the beauty of Monaco but hope to keep a lower profile, then this town in the Bay of Kotor is ideal for you.
+If you want the beauty of Monaco but hope to live a low-key lifestyle, then this town in the Bay of Kotor (Montenegro) is ideal for you.
 It has everything you could ever want, including a yacht club, but it barely has 14,000 people.

-Tivat is surrounded by beautiful mountains with sand-swept beaches, but without the hordes of tourists you would see in comparable locations
+Tivat is surrounded by beautiful mountains with sand-swept beaches, but without the hordes of tourists, you would see at comparable locations.

-The reason I like Montenegro is that it feels like being in the EU but it is still outside of its direct sphere of influence.
+Montenegro has that EU vibe, but it is still outside of its direct sphere of influence.
 The country is currently a candidate to be an EU member.

 Hence, the country is in a state of change that currently gives it all the benefits of being within the EU without the negatives, like bureaucratic overreach.